-The CN and OK regions have experienced a low percentage of adults with MMI receiving core outpatient services, both below 80% in the 2nd Quarter of FY04.
-The OK region has been one standard deviation or more below the state average for the eight quarters studied, but had its highest rate in the most recent quarter.
+The CN and OK regions have experienced a relatively low percentage of adults with MMI receiving core outpatient services, both at 79% in the 3rd Quarter of FY04, which is one standard deviation below the state average.
+The OK region has been one standard deviation or more below the state average for the eight quarters studied.